ComedicChimera/whirlwind/docs/lifetime_examples.md

             delete x;
         }

-        // No error: x has polyformic but determinate lifetime }
+        // No error: x has polymorphic but determinate lifetime }

     // CLAIM